 Williamstown’s Proprietor’s Book

 2015 Conservation and Digitization

-Another inspiring project supported with the support of the Town of Williamstown through Community Preservation Act Funds was voted on at the 2015 Annual Town Meeting.
-The town voted to conserve our town’s Proprietors Book.
+Another inspiring conservation project supported of the Town of Williamstown through Community Preservation Act Funds was voted on at the 2015 Annual Town Meeting.
 This book is of unquestionable historic value to the town and to the larger scholarly community.
-Documents from this period in Williamstown’s history are exceedingly rare since almost all were destroyed in a meeting-house fire in 1866.
-The original book, now at town hall, has been conserved by the Williamstown Art Conservation Center.
-In addition, a facsimile containing highly detailed research worthy copies of each page was carefully by Chicago Albumen Works located in Housatonic, MA.
+Documents from this period in Williamstown’s history are exceedingly rare since almost all were destroyed in a meeting-house fire in 1866 while others were destroyed in a fire on Spring Street where many documents were housed in the late 1800s.
+CPA funds supported the conservation of the book at the Williamstown Art Conservation Center and the production of a facsimile containing highly detailed, research quality, copies of each page by Chicago Albumen Works located in Housatonic, MA.
 This three volume facsimile is well worth a peek and we encourage you to view it in the Town Clerk’s office at the Municipal Building.
 In addition to the facsimile, a digital copy was produced and the Williamstown Historical Museum keeps a dedicated hard-drive of the entire Proprietors Book at the museum.
 With funding from the Fund for Williamstown, a fund of the Berkshire Taconic Community Foundation, we were able to purchase updated computers with more memory.
 We will soon work on uploading images from the Proprietors Book onto our online collection.